2023 Solar Incentives Guide for Dorr, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend installing solar panels.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.

-The ITC covers solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

 State & Local Solar Incentives